Podcast: Play in new window | Download

 Results: Total of 3035 patients (1515 treatment and 1520 control).
 95% did not meet the European Union licence approved criteria.
 Over half (53% were >80 years old.
 Mean time to treatment was 4.2hrs.

-- Primary Outcome: Alive/independent of activities of daily living (OHS 0-2) NO DIFFERENCE
+No difference in alive/independent of activities of daily living (OHS 0-2)

 - Fatal or non-fatal ICH: 7% tPA vs 1% control with adjusted OR 6.94 (95%CI; 4.07-11.8)